einar-hjortdal/peony/README.md

 ## Goals

-peony aims to provide the tools to publish content, market and monetize it.
-These tools should also be able to satisfy merchants and service providers.
+peony is a headless ecommerce software designed to satisfy publishers, merchants and service providers.

 peony aims to support multi-language, multi-channel, multi-currency, multi-stock locations, physical, virtual products and services.